Attorney Fees: Lien

 Broeker v.
 State Fund [5/3/02] 2002 MTWCC 25 Where the precedent in a case arguably may establish an entitlement to additional benefits by other similarly situated claimants, a notice of attorney fees lien with regard to similarly situated claimants will not be quashed even though the litigation is in its early stages and a class of beneficiaries or entitlement has not yet been established.
 The purpose of the lien notice is to preserve the right to attorney fees should other claimants become entitled to additional benefits as a result of the current litigation.

 Kemp v.
-CIGNA Property & Casualty [12/16/99] 1999 MTWCC 81 Following Lockart v.
+CIGNA Property & Casualty [12/16/99] 1999 MTWCC 81 Following Lockhart v.
 New Hampshire Ins.
 Co., 1999 MT 205, counsel for a medical provider wrote an insurer asserting that the medical provider must be paid its fees without deduction of the 20% attorney fee lien which the Supreme Court had decided must come out of medical benefits when the attorneys work resulted in obtaining medical benefits in a disputed liability case.
-Counsel attempted to distinguish Lockart as applying only when other benefits were not sufficient to satisfy the fees.
-WCC held counsel's argument was frivolous under Lockart, suggesting it may be sanctionable if made in a case in which counsel actually appeared.
+Counsel attempted to distinguish Lockhart as applying only when other benefits were not sufficient to satisfy the fees.
+WCC held counsel's argument was frivolous under Lockhart, suggesting it may be sanctionable if made in a case in which counsel actually appeared.

-Doug Lockart v.
+Doug Lockhart v.
 New Hampshire Insurance Company and Liberty Northwest v.
-Nancy Petak [7/31/98] 1998 MTWCC 60, rev'd Lockart v.
+Nancy Petak [7/31/98] 1998 MTWCC 60, rev'd Lockhart v.
 New Hampshire Insurance Company and Liberty Northwest v.
 Petak, 1999 MT 205 Consolidated cases raised the issue whether claimants' attorneys are entitled to attorney fees with regard to medical benefits secured with their efforts paid out of medical benefits.
 WCC held attorneys are not entitled to satisfy their fee liens from medical benefits secured on behalf of clients.

 Murer, et al. v.
 State Fund [2/24/98] 1998 MTWCC 14 In Murer v.
 State Fund, 942 P.2d 69 (1997), the Supreme Court held that the petitioners' attorney was entitled to attorneys' fees from benefits obtained for non-party claimants under the common fund doctrine.
 On remand, the WCC was required to determine the appropriate amount of fees.
 After providing notice to potential non-party claimants, holding a hearing taking input from such individuals, and hearing testimony from claimant's counsel, Court approves agreement that counsel will receive 15% of any benefits which may be paid as a result of this litigation.